- ASP.NET Core

 - Wrote a .NET 5 (.NET Core) WPF-based monitoring/dashboard application which displays the live status and past statistics of the document services.
 The application uses MVVM, dependency injection (DI), and unit tests written with MSTest.

 - Wrote a WPF-based PDF/TIFF annotation editor using the AtalaSoft DotImage (WinForms) control.
 The WPF components use MVVM (w/ Caliburn.Micro), dependency injection (DI) (w/ AutoFac), and unit tests written with MSTest.

 - Used docker-compose to setup a GrayLog, Prometheus, AlertManager, and Grafana dashboard service.
 GrayLog is now used by all Varis applications and services for error handling.

 Started BitCollecters with his wife in 2011 where their shared expertise in the software industry has been utilized to help several clients implement new custom software solutions or maintain existing ones.

-- Created a new software product for the company RAP (Resource Action Program) to manage inventory, clients, and shipments.
-Was responsible for designing and implementing the back-end architecture using SQL Server, ASP.NET Web API, and Onion architecture principals.
-Also handled the majority of development and architecture with the front-end Angular project.
+- Created a new software product for Resource Action Program to manage inventory, clients, and shipments.
+Was responsible for designing and implementing the back-end architecture using SQL Server, ASP.NET Core, and Onion architecture principals.
+Also handled the majority of development and architecture with the front-end Angular (v6) project.

 - Handled the creation of various proof-of-concepts for the CEO and CIO of LifeMed ID, including integration of several biometric hardware SDKs into the WPF front-end.
 Also created an Android application using the Android SDK which could be used by healthcare providers and their patients to accurately identify patients.
 Regularly created UI and input automation scripts to automate patient searches within legacy EMR system UIs.